 The five-acre park encompasses historic gardens and the restored adobe home of Pio Pico, the governor of California in 1832, and again in 1846 before and during the Mexican-American War.
 Guided tours of the adobe are offered by appointment only except on weekends, groups of 10 or more need to reserve ahead of time.

 The Rancho is on a 7.5 acre site and includes four acres of nationally significant historic gardens, a ranch house (1790-1948), and restored barnyard of the early 20th century working ranch.
-Children and adults can tour the ranch house and experience nature in the lush gardens as well as visit the farm animals (horses, sheep, goats, chickens, ducks and rabbits) housed in the barns area.
-Admission and parking are free.

 The adobe ranch house, built in 1844, is the most significant sight at Rancho Los Cerritos.
 Special events, such as Creation Stations and story times, and are held throughout the year.
 Guided tours are available, plus a special tour just for families called Rancho Adventures.
 Admission to the rancho is free.
 Open Wednesday – Sunday; 1-5 p.m.